XxRaVaGeRxX/Corkus/README.md

 >
 >     git clone https://github.com/XxRaVaGeRxX/Corkus.git
 >
-> `cd` into the repo
+> `cd` into the repo location
 >
+> Then `cd /Build-Scripts/Linux`
+>
->Run this command in the repo directory - Gives permission to execute
+>Run this command in the same directory - Gives permission to execute
 >
 >     chmod +x build.sh
 >